derekjchow/kelvin/tests/uvm/README.md

 * Include a simple reactive AXI Slave model.
 * Load a binary file into the DUT's memory using backdoor access.
 * Kick off the DUT execution using initial AXI writes.
 * Check for basic test completion via DUT status signals (`halted`, `fault`) or a timeout.

 ## Prerequisites

 * **Synopsys VCS:** This testbench is configured to run with Synopsys VCS.
 * **UVM:** VCS needs to be configured with UVM 1.2 support enabled.
 * **CoralNPU Hardware Repository:** Access to the repository containing the `RvvCoreMiniVerificationAxi` source code is required to generate the DUT Verilog and the test binary.
 * **Bazel:** The build system used to generate the Verilog from the Chisel source in the CoralNPU HW repository.
-* **RISC-V Toolchain:** A RISC-V toolchain (specifically `llvm-objcopy-17` or similar) compatible with the CoralNPU project is needed to generate the `.bin` file.
+* **RISC-V Toolchain:** A RISC-V toolchain compatible with the CoralNPU project is needed to generate the `.elf` file.

 ## Generating the DUT (RvvCoreMiniVerificationAxi.sv)

 The Verilog file for the DUT needs to be generated from the Chisel source code located in the CoralNPU hardware repository.

 1. Navigate to the root directory of your CoralNPU HW repository clone:
     ```bash